WebBurnout/config/README.md

 ln -s ~/code/config/tmux.conf ~/.tmux.conf
 ```

-For NeoVim you will need to do a `:PlugInstal` and for Tmux you will need to install the themepack with:
+For NeoVim you will need to do a `:PlugInstall` and for Tmux you will need to install the themepack with:

 ```
 git clone https://github.com/jimeh/tmux-themepack.git ~/.tmux-themepack

 ```

-To get true colors in tmux you must follow (these instructions)[https://gist.github.com/bbqtd/a4ac060d6f6b9ea6fe3aabe735aa9d95].
+To get the correct colors in tmux you must follow [these instructions](https://gist.github.com/bbqtd/a4ac060d6f6b9ea6fe3aabe735aa9d95).

 ## Helpful Information